acrollet/pdf_table_extractor/README.md

 ## Output

 - The extracted data is stored in a SQLite database named `extracted_data.db`
-- A visualization of the extracted data is saved as `data_visualization.png`
+- A simple visualization of the extracted data is saved as `data_visualization.png`

 ## Contributing